 Millennials are not in it for the money.
 Around 75%2 would be willing to take a pay cut if that means that they’d be working for a company that shares their values.

 Most companies are in a hybrid working mode when possible — WFH + office work.
 In this setup, it’s easy for employers to become convinced that they need to constantly digitally track what their people are doing.

 This thinking is a slippery slope that undermines trust and transparency.
 In the end, it has a net negative impact on employee engagement.

 Pulse surveys allow you to ask important questions on a weekly (or even a daily) basis.
 And because they’re anonymous, your employees won’t shy away from being 100% honest.

 This ‘always on’ approach gives you an opportunity to course-correct your programs and initiatives.
 It also signals to employees that you’re listening and taking action.
 Of course, this is only true if you’re actually making changes based on survey results.
 Your ability to follow through, coupled with pulse survey frequency, can lead to better overall engagement scores.

-Ready to take 2021 employee engagement challenges head-on?
+Ready to take employee engagement challenges head-on?
 Ambassify provides you with a platform that helps you keep your employees in the loop.
-Easily push relevant information through any comms channel.
+Quickly push relevant information through any comms channel.
 Deploy pulse surveys at the drop of a hat.
 Encourage employees to share their stories and build connections.
-Keep those engagement levels at an all-time high regardless of what 2021 throws at you.